agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 slug: /core/agile-instance
 ---

-The Agile Instance is created with `new Agile()`, it should be unique to your application, because multiple Agile Instances might cause trouble.
+The Agile Instance is created with `new Agile()`and should be unique to your application.
+Multiple Agile Instances in one Application might cause trouble.
 ```ts
 const App = new Agile();
 ```
-With it, you are able to create Agile Sub Instances like
+With an instantiated Agile Instance, we are able to create any Agile Sub Instances like
 - [State](../state/Introduction.md)
   ```ts
    const MY_STATE = App.createState("Hello there");